Updated: Dec 31, 2020

-If stuck, useful sources to help are trusted peers, or past feedback that you have received either on recent projects, courses or an annual 360 appraisal.
-These words form the core of your current brand.
+If stuck, useful sources to help are trusted peers or past feedback that you have received either on recent projects, courses or an annual 360 appraisal.
+These words will form the core of your current brand.

 A business places value in their brand for a host of reasons centred around influencing clients and customers when they make purchasing decisions regarding their products or services.
 Some of the more relevant reasons that we should all consider for personal branding are:

 Write your own story

 Now ask the question again, but with a small change: